karfau/grav-plugin-git-sync/README.md

 ### Attention:

-#### Patched version that uses `user/pages` as path for the repo
+#### This repositori/branch is modified to use `user/pages` as path for the repo

-I only tested it with my setup so far, without using the wizard
+I only tested it with my setup so far
+I always made changes to `user/pages/.git/config` to fit to my needs
-**there might still be cases where it desn't work!**
+**there might still be cases where it doesn't work!**
 **USE AT YOUR OWN RISK!**
-Contributions to imrove it are welcome.
+Contributions to improve it are welcome.

 #### End of modified `README.md`